Equal Rights Advocates 50th Anniversary Logo

 How to use this guide

-• If you would like to apply for free legal help or advice about a California school-related issue, please fill out this form to request an appointment with one of ERA’s trained legal counselors (ENOUGH advocates).
-All services provided are completely free and confidential.
+To speak with a Title IX expert about your situation, fill out this form to request an appointment with one of ERA’s trained legal counselors.
+All services provided are free and confidential.

-Content warning: This guide contains information and examples of sexual assault and sexual harassment that may be triggering or overwhelming for you, especially if you are a survivor of sexual violence.
-Please be aware of your emotional and mental needs while reading.
+Content warning: This guide contains information and examples of sexual assault and sexual harassment that may be triggering or overwhelming for you, especially if you have experienced sexual violence.
+Take care of your emotional and mental needs while reading.
 You may want to take breaks, skip over or skim some sections, or ask a trusted loved one to read it for you and take notes.

 I was glad to finally have a partner in fighting for what I knew was right.
 Neither of us wanted to see this happen to anyone else.
 Júlia Sanchez, ERA student client